What did people eat in the French countryside in the 1930s?

 Table of Contents

-- Local cuisine
+- Local Cuisine

-- The vegetable garden, the epicenter of a revolution
+- The Vegetable Garden, the Epicenter of a Revolution

-- Cereals and legumes: what remains of the old pantry
+- Cereals and Legumes: What Remains of the Old Pantry

 - FAQ

-Local cuisine
+Local Cuisine

-Discover the cauldrons
+Discover cauldrons

-The vegetable garden, the epicenter of a revolution
+The Vegetable Garden, the Epicenter of a Revolution

-While French cuisine evolved over millennia, the greatest upheaval is undoubtedly linked to the introduction of vegetables from the New World.
+While French cuisine has evolved over millennia, the greatest upheaval is undoubtedly linked to the introduction of vegetables from the New World.

-In rural France in the 1930s, many vegetables now considered "traditional" actually had exotic origins.
+In rural France of the 1930s, many vegetables now considered "traditional" actually had exotic origins.
 Gradually introduced since the Age of Discovery, vegetables from the New World – particularly from Central and South America – found their place in French vegetable gardens through a slow acclimatization, favored or hindered by regional climatic conditions.

-Peppers and eggplants, also from the American continent, were also mainly confined to warm climates.
+Bell peppers and eggplants, also from the American continent, were also mainly confined to warm climates.
 Their cultivation remained marginal in the countryside north of the Loire.
 However, they were frequently found in southern vegetable gardens, especially in areas near the Mediterranean, where they easily integrated into Provençal and Niçoise cuisine.

 The potato, meanwhile, is undoubtedly the most successful example of the integration of a New World vegetable into the French agricultural landscape.
-Since Parmentier, its cultivation has become widespread throughout the territory.
+Since Parmentier, its cultivation had become widespread throughout the territory.
 In 1930, it was no longer perceived as a curiosity, but as a pillar of rural subsistence.

 Thus, in 1930, the presence of New World vegetables in the French countryside was neither uniform nor systematic.
 It was the result of a slow process of botanical, but also cultural, adaptation, shaped by local conditions: climate, agricultural practices, culinary traditions, and popular perception.

-Discover the 1930s recipe boxes
+Discover 1930s recipe boxes

 Rabbit, wild or farmed, was the everyday meat par excellence — easy to raise, inexpensive, quick to prepare in a cauldron.